 - 2 teaspoons vanilla extract

-- French vanilla Jell-O pudding mix plus milk as directed
+- 4 serving size box French Vanilla Jell-O pudding mix plus milk as directed

 - 1 oz unsweetened chocolate chopped